Nitrous oxide regulations

 Under the Medicines, Poisons and Therapeutic Goods Regulation 2026, the following restrictions apply in NSW:

 • No sales to minors: Retailers cannot sell nitrous oxide to anyone under 18 years old.
-Photo ID is required.
+Photo identification is required to verify age.

-• Purchase limits: Individuals cannot buy more than 250 g in a single transaction.
-Retail sale of cylinders larger than 10 g is prohibited.
+• Purchase limits: Individuals cannot buy more than 250 grams of nitrous oxide per day.
+Retail sale of cylinders larger than 10 grams is prohibited.

 • Restricted sale hours: Retailers cannot sell nitrous oxide between 10 pm and 5 am.